IeiuniumLux/myjupyter-notebooks/README.md

 # myjupyter-notebooks

-These notebooks review Python data containers which are useful on their own and which set the model for the more powerful data objects of NumPy and Pandas.
-They highlight just how much you can achieve with a few lines of Python.
+These notebooks review Python data containers and some of the powerful data objects of NumPy and Pandas.
+The goals is to highlight just how much it can be achieved with a few lines of Python code.
 Some of the notebooks examples, make 3D images and movies with photographs taken by NASA's Rover on Mars and they’ll map the Rover's progress through Martial topography.

 ## Quick Start